wcko87/beatoraja-english-guide/Configuration.md

 EXPAND JUDGE is a little unique.
 If you toggle EXPAND JUDGE in game during music select, it only toggles between 100 (default) and 400 (4x judge windows).
 However, in the beatoraja config, you can set EXPAND JUDGE to any value between 25 and 400.
 100 is the default, meaning the timing windows are 100% their usual size.
 Setting EXPAND JUDGE < 100 makes timing windows stricter, and setting EXPAND JUDGE > 100 makes timing windows less strict.
 Scores are only saved when EXPAND JUDGE <= 100.

-# Song Wheel Scroll Speed
+## Music Select Song Wheel Scroll Speed

 If you find the song wheel (music select) to be scrolling too slowly or too quickly, this can be adjusted in the beatoraja config, under the `Input` tab.
 In a typical menu scroll, pressing down the up/down key initially scrolls you up/down by one option.
 After a slight delay, the menu will start auto-scrolling as you continue holding down the key.